NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-If the results are not good so far, it is suggested to perhaps narrow down the domain of computation, by cropping the input DEM to a region of perhaps 5000 pixels on the side, excluding low-resolution images as discussed in :numref:`sfs_exclude_lowres`, ensuring the images are sorted by illumination, aligned using a stereo pair, selecting a smaller subset of perhaps 100-200 images, inspecting their mapprojected versions carefully, then redoing bundle adjustment with the options ``--proj-win`` and ``--proj-str`` to exclude interest points outside of given area.
+If the results are not good so far, it is suggested to perhaps narrow down the domain of computation, by cropping the input DEM to a region of perhaps 5000 pixels on the side, exclude low-resolution images as discussed in :numref:`sfs_exclude_lowres`, ensure the images are sorted by illumination, align them using a stereo pair, select a smaller subset of perhaps 100-200 images, inspect their mapprojected versions carefully, then redo bundle adjustment with the options ``--proj-win`` and ``--proj-str`` to exclude interest points outside of given area.